Type Of Organization

 How Did You Arrive At Your Current Position?

 I've edited journals for 30 years.
-This is the journal I found with students at The College of Saint Rose, where I am currently a professor.
+This is the journal I founded with students at The College of Saint Rose, where I am currently a professor.

 What Is The Staff Structure At Your Magazine/press?